learn-compsci/mathematical-techniques/content/Unit 1.md

 > Note that we may verify if two statements are logically equivalent via truth tables.

 In the tutorial sheet, we will cover some special equivalences that are very useful and handy.
-### Rule: Using Lemma
-Think of a lemma as a helper statement.
-Like how in programming we have library functions, think of lemmas as "given for free" truths we can use in our proofs.
-For example, let's say we wanted to prove something like

 ### Rule: Basic Algebra